ankyra/escape-inventory/README.md

-# Escape Registry
+# Escape Inventory

-This is the open source version of the Escape Registry.
+This is the open source version of the Escape Inventory.
 Please see the [Escape Docs](https://escape.ankyra.io/docs/) for the full documentation.

 ## License